 Get a rare glimpse into the Shuttle Program with a tour the international landmark exhibit Independence Plaza.
 Students will go inside the high-fidelity shuttle replica Independence, mounted on top of the historic and original NASA 905 shuttle carrier aircraft, and then explore the giant plane.
 It is the world’s only shuttle mounted on an SCA and the only one allowing the public to enter both.

 Dine with a NASA astronaut and hear their first-hand stories about space exploration.
+Ask questions about their mission experience and learn what it takes to become an astronaut.

 Celebrate your students’ achievements at Space Center U graduation surrounded by one of the world’s most comprehensive collections of spacesuits in Astronaut Gallery.
 To commemorate the special experience, students will receive Space Center U certificates, group photos and be able to share their team mission patch designs.